mochidev/MDAboutControllerDemo/README.md

 - Navigation controller compatibility
 - Code based customizations
+  - Styles (As a seperate configurable class, defining all images, colors, etc...?)
-- App portfolio for more info
+- App portfolio for more info on other apps

 Coding Style Guidelines
 -----------------------